brilliantdev0514/Call_recording_2_android/README.md

   * [User survey's](https://axet.gitlab.io/android-call-recorder/)

-This project is tested with Browserstack.
+This project is tested with BrowserStack.
+Thank you for supporting open-source!